jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 A PR would be most welcome.

-* Shapes can not be used as custom  markers
+* Shapes cannot be used as custom markers

 `Plots.jl` allows custom shapes as markers.
 This is not supported, though can be mimicked, as in the following: